aglazyrina/cdc/README.md

+We also calculated differences for percentage estimates for all vulnerability factors.
 We then plotted these variables on a map of North Carolina where we were then able to show how a tract's SVI changed from 2014 to 2018.
 This is intended to show how a tract's vulnerability rankings may be improving or worsening over the years.
 This could be used to identify more at-risk tracts and could give local leaders and environmental advocates reason to target these tracts for action.